 “Amazing what a guy will do for sex.
 I bet he spent a fortune, too.
 Don’t you think?”

 She shifted her shoulders as if nudging the gun for a response.

 “This isn’t the usual spot to pick up a hooker.
 Too nice of a neighborhood.
 Yeah, I would agree with you.
-He was addicted to sex.
-A different hooker here everyday.
+Sex was his addiction.
+A different hooker here every day.
 Prearranged, definitely.”

 A bird landed on the swing set, then flew away.